 In the past continuities, Lana Lang had no exceptional personal powers.
 She is intelligent and in good health and fitness for a woman her age.
 She occasionally gained super-human powers, usually during the Silver Age.
 All these transformations have been impermanent, and she has spent the majority of her life as a normal human.

 During the Silver Age, Lana became the Insect Queen after saving the life of an alien traveler who had been pinned under a tree.
 In gratitude, the alien gave her a device called a bio-genetic ring.
 The ring granted her the power to transform herself into an insect's or an arachnid's form, or grant her the features and/or attributes of one.
 However, she was unable to use any such form, or summon any such attributes, any more often than once every twenty-four hours.
+As the Insect Queen Lana Lang was a member of the Legion of Super-Heroes.
+This version of the character served as inspiration for the reboot Legion of Super-Heroes' character Lona Leing Insect Queen.

 During the Bronze Age, the Earth-2 Lana became the Insect Queen, but she had different powers from those of her Silver Age version.
 Lana received a magical scarab from her father that possessed her and turned her into a villainess temporarily.
 The scarab granted her the ability to control insects and make them grow to massive sizes.